komoot/photon/README.md

 _Photon_ is an open source geocoder built for [OpenStreetMap](http://www.osm.org) data.
 It is based on [Apache Solr](http://lucene.apache.org/solr/) - an efficient and highly scalable search platform.

 _Photon_ was developed by [komoot](http://www.komoot.de) and provides search-as-you-type and multilingual support.
-Its used in production with thousands of requests per minute at
+It's used in production with thousands of requests per minute at
  [www.komoot.de](http://www.komoot.de).

 The project consistes of three parts: